 Having the police come to the site of the crash is the only way to get an official report.
 Some states will cite drivers who do not report a collision.

 After the police report has been filed, be sure to obtain an official copy.
 You may need the report for insurance purposes or to resolve future disputes.
+Lastly, one of the most important things that you should never forget is to contact a lawyer such as the Law Offices of Michael J. Gopin, PLLC – abogado-de-accidentes.
+They will definitely help you solve your case.

 Exchange Car Insurance Information